oterrien/testing-procedure-test-case/userStories/userService/README.md

 *In order to add new users<br>*

 :speech_balloon: A user contains an id, a login, a password and a role ("administrator", "client", "advisor")<br>

-Administrator is a user which is created when application is initialized
+In order to check whether a user is well created, we need to search users by their id.

 ## User Story 2 : updating users